Scriptbash/QRaven/README.md

 Where "name_of_executable is the name of the raven executable

-Try to run the executable by typing: ./RavenExecutableMacOS_v3.5.exe
+Try to run the executable by typing: ./RavenExecutableMacOS_v3.5.exe *You will need to use the proper file name after the ./

 You should receive a popup saying it cannot be opened because the developper cannot be verified.
 Click on cancel to close the popup.
 Then open the "Security & Privacy" settings in the system preferences.
 Click on the lock, authenticate and then click on "Allow anyway".

-Raven should now be able to run properly.
+Try to run the executable again with ./RavenExecutableMacOS_v3.5.exe.
+There should be the final popup.
+Click on Open and Raven should now be able to run properly.

 ### How to use QRaven